Lapin0t/grothendieck-cern/README.md

-So not only am I announcing the more general public debate that takes place afterwards but I'm also distancing myself from the very practice of inviting foreign speakers to perform a certain ritual---namely to give a high-profile lecture on a great esoteric subject in front of an audience of fifty or a hundred people, perhaps two or three of whom can painfully make some sense of it while the others feel genuinely humiliated because, effectively, they feel a
+So not only am I announcing the more general public debate that takes place afterwards but I'm also distancing myself from the very practice of inviting foreign speakers to perform a certain ritual—namely to give a high-profile lecture on a great esoteric subject in front of an audience of fifty or a hundred people, perhaps two or three of whom can painfully make some sense of it while the others feel genuinely humiliated because, effectively, they feel a